mahmudul-noman/salesAnalytics/README.md

-# 📊 Sales Dashboard – Junior Frontend Engineer Assessment
+# 📊 Sales Dashboard – Frontend Engineer Assessment

 A responsive **Sales Analytics Dashboard** built with **React.js**.
 The dashboard fetches sales data from a backend API and includes filtering, sorting, charting, and pagination features.